 But you should not worry unnecessarily over all these issues.
 Just enjoy your practice.

 Chi can flow from fist to waist and vice versa, and flow all over the body and beyond.
 How and when the chi flows depend on various factors like your developmental stage, your conscious and unconscious thoughts, and the needs of your body.

 You need not worry about all these.
-Wu-wei -- don't think of anything and everything will be done for you (after you have performed you-wei).
+Practice "wu-wei", after you have practiced "you-wei" -- i.e. don't think of anything and everything will be done for you.

 When I first started horse-riding stance, 3 minutes is very demanding and after the session I feel charged with internal force.
 However, after I can progress to more than 10 minutes, if now I want to do a 3-minute session, after this 3-minute session I don't feel quite charged with internal force.

 This makes me to stand longer just to get back the "feeling".
 I wonder when one progresses in stance training, is he actually spending much time just to get the same amount of benefit during beginner stage?

 No, when one progresses in stance training, or in any art, he spends less time to get the same benefit he used to get when he was a beginner.